How the Digital Yuan Could Impact China and the World Economy

-Imagine one of those cameras catch a citizen littering.
+Imagine that one of those cameras catches a citizen littering.
 There’s no need to call the police.
 There’s no need to issue a fine.
-The government can simply collect a fine by way of the digital yuan as soon as it detects any sort of violation.
+The government can simply collect a fine by way of the digital yuan as soon as it detects the violation.

 On top of this, the new digital currency is completely programmable.
 If the PBOC sees economic activity slowing down, it can simply attach an expiration date to its currency.
 And just like that, China’s citizens will be forced to use it or lose it in order to stimulate the economy.

-The PBOC also has plans to limit the amount of digital yuan an individual can possess at one time.
+The PBOC also has plans to limit the number of digital yuan an individual can possess at one time.
 This will help control how it circulates its money.
-In other words, the digital yuan looks to be the perfect way for President Xi Jinping to further clamp down his authoritarian rule.
+In other words, the digital yuan looks to be the perfect way for President Xi Jinping to further clamp down as an authoritarian ruler.

-The Chinese Communist Party doesn’t care much for outsiders meddling in its business.
+The Communist Party of China doesn’t care much for outsiders meddling in its business.
 And the digital yuan is a striking example of this.

-The U.S. Treasury Department keeps a running list of sanctioned companies and individuals.
+The U.S. Treasury Department keeps a running list of companies and individuals subject to its trade sanctions.
 The list – called the Specially Designated Nationals and Blocked Persons List – traces money to nearly every corner of the world.
-And China’s growing popularity on that list has given the government pause.
+And the increasing prevalence of Chinese citizens and companies on that list has given the government pause.